draumaz/andrautomation/README.md

 # andrautomation

-a bunch of scripts for setting up an Android phone

-## prerequisites

-- USB debugging *has* to be enabled
-- Bootloader should be unlocked if possible
+- flashing a new ROM on an android phone is only tedious cuz ur repeating the same commands over and over again
+- so i wrote these scriptoids to fix that